UniversityRadioYork/MyRadio/docs/install.md

 ### A note on Seasons and Terms
 MyRadio splits Shows into "Seasons".
 Any Season is applied to in relation to a "Term", which is a 10-week space of time.
-This is because The University of York has 10 week terms, if you didn't know.
+This is because The University of York has 12 week semesters, if you didn't know.